Frequently Asked Questions

 Subject to our discussions with you, we would generally send a Cease and Desist Letter (‘Letter of Demand’).
 And, although we’d expect that to work, there is also the option of seeking relief in court.

-Five years from the date you filed your application, the government will listen to any challenges to your trade mark on the grounds of ‘non-use’.
+Three years from the date you filed your application, the government will listen to any challenges to your trade mark on the grounds of ‘non-use’.
 If challenged, you must be able to show that the owner of the mark has used it as a trade mark at some point in the preceding three years.
 Please note that this means (a) it must be ‘used’; (b) as a trade mark; (c) by the owner.
 We will help you understand what this really means, and provide advice about how to protect your trade mark from non-use actions.

 Thanks for reading – we hope these trade marks frequently asked questions have been helpful.